dfedyachkina/wedding-photographer/README.md

 ### Local VS Deployment

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on GitHub Pages.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 When I deployed the project, I noticed a difference in speed and performance between the local and live deployments.

 ## Credits